 The most controversial aspect of the FY2013 request was the reduction in funding for NASA's planetary exploration program.
 The cuts proposed for FY2013 and the following four years meant that NASA had to withdraw from a cooperative program with the European Space Agency (ESA) to launch two probes to Mars in 2016 and 2018.
 They were the first in a series of probes over many years -- a "campaign" -- that eventually would lead to returning a sample of Mars to Earth.
 Probes can be launched to Mars every 26 months when the planets are properly aligned.
 That long-term commitment apparently was a factor in the reluctance of the Obama Administration to commit to the initial missions in 2016 and 2018.
 Planetary exploration is popular in Congress and some Members immediately criticized the cut.
 In December 2012, NASA announced that it would launch another Mars mission in 2020 largely using spare parts from the Mars Curiosity mission that is now exploring the planet.

 Another controversial matter was NASA's request of $830 million for commercial crew.
 In FY 2012 it requested $850 million and Congress appropriated only $406 million.
-Senator Kay Bailey Hutchison, a strong advocate of the Space Launch System (SLS) that NASA is building at congressional direction, complained that NASA asked for too much money for commercial crew and two little for SLS.
-Rumors are that the operating plan NASA submitted to Congress in May 2013 allocated more than Congress expected to commercial crew.
-The operating plan to subject to congressional review, so the answer is still in abeyance as to how much it can spend in FY2013.
+For FY2012, Senator Kay Bailey Hutchison, a strong advocate of the Space Launch System (SLS) that NASA is building at congressional direction, complained that NASA asked for too much money for commercial crew and two little for SLS.
+Senator Hutchison has retired, but other congressional advocates of SLS and its associated Orion spacecraft continue to insist that SLS/Orion has the priority over commercial crew.
+For FY2013, commercial crew ultimately received $535 million instead of the $830 million requested.

 NASA's FY2014 BUDGET REQUEST

-The Obama Administration is requesting $17.7 billion for NASA, which would keep the agency at level funding if sequestration is not taken into account.
-That, of course, is the multi-billion dollar question since sequestration is the law of the land (the Budget Control Act of 2011, P.L.
-112-25) although both the Administration and Congress are acting as though another solution will be found to deal with the budget deficit.
-NASA's FY2014 request includes a new twist on the President's directive that NASA send astronauts to an asteroid as the next step in human spaceflight.
-If approved, NASA would now bring the asteroid to the astronauts -- using a robotic spacecraft to capture an asteroid and redirect it into lunar orbit where the astronauts would visit it.
+The Obama Administration requested $17.7 billion for NASA.
+NASA's FY2014 request included a new twist on the President's directive that NASA send astronauts to an asteroid as the next step in human spaceflight.
+NASA's new plan, the Asteroid Redirect Mission (ARM), would bring the asteroid to the astronauts.
+A robotic spacecraft would be sent to capture an asteroid and redirect it into lunar orbit where the astronauts would visit it.
 That initiative and other key aspects of the budget request are explain in an April 10, 2013 SpacePolicyOnline.com article.

 U.S. civil space policy is set both by presidential directive and in law.
 The most recent presidential national space policy directive was issued by President Barack Obama on June 28, 2010.
 It supersedes the policy issued by President George W. Bush in 2006.

 On November 21, 2013, President Obama released an update of the Space Transportation Policy.
-The Obama policy and an associate fact sheet are available at the following links:
+The Obama policy and an associated fact sheet are available at the following links: